seananderson/phd/introduction.md

 magnitude of loss associated with that event [@morgan1990; @reckhow1994].
-It is increasingly common in the financial literature to assume that that rate of change of financial asset value follows a distribution that is heavier tailed than the normal distribution REF.
-First, there is ample evidence that financial returns are in fact heavy tailed.
-Second, the consequences to portfolio optimization of assuming normal-tailed returns when they are in fact heavy tailed can have dramatic consequences for risk forecasts and hence portfolio investment decisions REF.
-For example, normal tailed returns would not allow for the stock market crash of 2008, but we know that events this extreme are not only possible, they have happened XX times in the last 100 years.
+It is increasingly common in the financial literature to assume that that rate of change of financial asset value follows a distribution that is heavier tailed than the normal distribution [@rachev2008].
+First, there is ample evidence that financial returns are heavy tailed.
+Second, the consequences to portfolio optimization of assuming normal-tailed returns when they are heavy tailed can have dramatic consequences for risk forecasts and hence portfolio investment decisions (REF).
+For example, normal tailed returns would not allow for the stock market crash of 2008, but we know that events this extreme are not only possible, they have happened TODO times in the last 100 years.

 @taleb2007 writes about the concept of heavy-tailed events in detail.
 He coined the term 'black swan' to refer to events that are extremely improbable, but nonetheless occur, often with profound consequences.
 Furthermore @taleb2007 suggests that black swans are usually unpredictable but are rationalized in retrospect.
-In fact, many of the major events that have shaped recent human history could be considered black swan events.
+Many of the major events that have shaped recent human history could be considered black swan events.
 The beginning of World War II could be considered a black swan.
 The great depression could be considered a black swan.
-Even the XX could be considered a black swan.
+Even the TODO could be considered a black swan.
+(TODO, this paragraph is still rough)

 Ecology has likewise seen a move towards focusing on risk and extremeness [@jentsch2007; @thompson2013, Fig. \ref{fig:wos}].
 Recent work in ecology has